10yard/dkafe/dkwolf/readme.txt

     Increase the max frameskip so we can more quickly skip the dk intro scene when user presses jump button.

   osd/modules/render/drawbgfx.cpp
-    Fix bug with mame source to allow building on Raspberry Pi4 without X11
+    Fix bug in mame source which was effecting RPI build

 A useful reference to compiling MAME can be found at: http://forum.arcadecontrols.com/index.php?topic=149545.0